nRFCloud/nrf-mesh-gateway/cli_cmd_def.md

 	- `src` - Mandatory.
 The source address of heartbeat messages to subscribe to.
 	- `dest` - Mandatory.
 The destination address of heartbeat messages to subscribe to.
 	- `period` - Mandatory.
 Logarithmic subscription period to listen for heartbeat messages.
 (1 << (count - 1)).
 	- `count` - Mandatory.
-Logarithmic heartbeat message recieve count.
+Logarithmic heartbeat message receive count.
 (1 << (count - 1)).
 	- `min` - Mandatory.
-Minimum number of hops for recieved heartbeat messages.
+Minimum number of hops for received heartbeat messages.
 	- `max` - Mandatory.
-Maximum number of hops for recieved heartbeat messages.
+Maximum number of hops for received heartbeat messages.

 	Set a node's heartbeat subscribe parameters.